Skip to content

 In 2019 the structure which dates back to the early 1900s collapsed during a period of very high water.
 The Trust worked with Guildford Borough Council to put in an essential temporary repair to make sure that water levels could be maintained and to keep the navigations open to river users.

-However, the footbridge is still closed, with a short detour in place for walkers and cyclists to rejoin the towpath at Guildford Rowing Club or the Yvonne Arnaud Theatre.
+However, the footbridge is still closed, with a short detour in place for walkers to rejoin the towpath at Guildford Rowing Club or the Yvonne Arnaud Theatre.

 Engineering options